EnzoRobaina/gmaps-jest-mocks/README.md

 ```

 ## Credits
-All credits goes to the original author and repo
+All credits to the original author and repo
 https://github.com/googlemaps/v3-utility-library